 3. Pick the Right Location

-Pick a location for your young succulents that gets bright, indirect light (not full sun) and plenty of airflow.
-Cuttings need sunlight to grow new roots, but they will dry out too quickly in direct sun.
+Pick a location for your young succulents that gets bright, indirect light (not full, outdoor sun) and plenty of airflow.
+Cuttings need sunlight to grow new roots, but they can dry out quickly in direct sun.
 Good airflow helps prevent infestations of mealy bugs and gnats on indoor succulents.

 5. Care for Rooted Succulents